 INDIA: A MODERN COLONY OF FOREIGN COMPANIES

-Before we deep-dive into the pros and cons of this inward rush of foreign multinational companies (MNCs) or transnational companies (TNCs), we need to acknowledge the fact that the Indian economy is not free at all.
+Before we deep-dive into the pros and cons of this inward rush of foreign multinational companies (MNCs) or transnational companies (TNCs), we need to understand and acknowledge that the Indian economy is not free.

-Large sections of India’s economy – or India’s marketplace – are now colonies and playgrounds of powerful foreign players.
+Large sections of India’s economy – or India’s marketplace – are colonies of these foreign players.

 It’s difficult to get the exact number of foreign businesses operating in India.
 The corporate affairs ministry no longer puts out on its official website an updated list of international companies that have a foothold in India.